CitiesSkylinesMods/TMPE/README.md

 # Known issues

-- UI problems using ESC key and some other mildly frustrating issues
 - Crosswalks become permanent upon save/load game
 - Crosswalks work on places it shouldn't (like intersections) and the result is missing textures.
 - Other minor issues